 Weinstein Company to file for bankruptcy

-The New York studio co-founded by disgraced film producer Harvey Weinstein is to file for bankruptcy after talks to sell its assets to an investor group collapsed, reports say.
+The New York studio co-founded by disgraced film producer Harvey Weinstein will file for bankruptcy after talks to sell its assets to an investor group collapsed.

 Talks ended two weeks ago when the New York attorney general's office filed a lawsuit against the Weinstein Company.

-Directors were quoted as saying bankruptcy was the only viable option.
+Directors said an "orderly bankruptcy" was the only viable option possible.

 Mr Weinstein faces dozens of allegations of sexual abuse, including rape, but denies non-consensual sex.

-"The Weinstein Company has been engaged in an active sale process in the hopes of preserving assets and jobs," the board said in a statement reported by several US newspapers.
+"The Weinstein Company has been engaged in an active sale process in the hopes of preserving assets and jobs," the board said in a statement.

 "Today, those discussions concluded without a signed agreement."

-The statement said "an orderly bankruptcy process" was the "only viable option to maximise the company's remaining value".
+The statement said bankruptcy was the "only viable option to maximise the company's remaining value".

 - Weinstein timeline: How the scandal unfolded